meltyourface/blank/posts/OtherworldGrotesques/Guide-to-Otherworld-Grotesque-Energy-Work-Exercises-for-Connection-Transformation/index.md

 **Complexity**: Advanced

-Energy Safety Note: Always approach with respect and clear boundaries.
+**Energy Safety Note**: Always approach with respect and clear boundaries.
 Maintain personal protective measures, such as shielding your energy, to avoid being overwhelmed or drained by the entity.

 Exercise 4: Chthonic Grotesque Astral Projection